 3. The Thermal Mass – The materials that retain or store the heat produced by sunlight below or behind the absorber surface.

-4. The Distributor – The technique by which solar heat circulates from the collection and storage points to different areas of the house.
+4. The Distributor – The technique by which solar heat circulates from the collection and storage points to different house areas.

 5. The Controller – Roof overhangs can be used to shade the aperture area during summer months or Thermostats that signal a fan to turn on.

-The author – Cynthia Booth writes for the architecture careers information blog.
-It’s a non-profit blog dedicated to offering help for young designers who need resources for their searches.
-With this, she would like to enhance the consideration of eco-friendly home design and change the general public conception of energy efficiency.
+The author – Cynthia Booth, writes for the architecture careers information blogs dedicated to offering help to young designers who need resources for their searches.
+With this, she would like to enhance the consideration of eco-friendly home design and change the general-public conception of energy efficiency.

 by Ena Russ